roshanpaulcmb/TBXT2035/README.md

 # TBXT2035

-0.0 Baseline
+-1.0 Baseline - What others have done
-* Start with the PDB of known residue structures
+* Start with the PDB of known residue structures (half the protein)
 * Use ftmap to find binding pockets
 * Develop pharmacophores

-0.1 - Done
+0.0 - Done
 * Generate predicted pdb of TBXT
+* Alphafold/Boltz

 1.0 Weighted Ensemble
 * Run 1 microsecond simulation
 * Simulation must be weighted ensemble

 1.1 Replica Exchange
-* If necessary
+* If necessary to get more synthetic conformations

 2.0
-* Use ML to replicate synthetic conformations for TBXT (ICoN)
+* Use ML to find synthetic conformations for TBXT (ICoN)

 3.0
 * Test pharmacaphores on "more probable" synthetic conformations